benraid/Convos/README.md

-Created for Educational Purposes at Florida State University.
+Created for Educational Purposes at Florida State University by Benjamin Raidman.
 This is a C# .NET application with the front end written with MAUI.